wesbos/es6-articles/37 - Working with Multiple Promises.md

 const streetCarsPromise = fetch('http://data.ratp.fr/api/datasets/1.0/search/?q=paris');
 ```

-I've got `postPromise` here, which is going to go to my blog and grab all of my latest posts, which I've used before.
+I've got `postPromise` here, which is going to go to my blog and grab all of my latest posts, which we've used before.
 We also have the `streetCarsPromise`, which is going to go and fetch some data from the Paris transit system.

 We need to resolve each `promise`, or rather, they will resolve themselves, but we need to listen to when they are both resolved.